GoogleCloudPlatform/healthcare-federated-access-services/apis.md

 The following are public endpoints for discovery and/or health check.

 *  "/identity": metadata about the service, like versions of various services.
+*  "/visas/jwks": signing keys for visas issued by the IC.
+Note that is is a different set of keys than what are used for signing IC tokens authored by OAuth2 endpoints.

 ### Admin Configuration Endpoints